KikeVen/python911/_posts/2019-9-25-if_else_letter_grade_07.md

 categories: [if, Comparison operators, Boolean operators, Multiway branching]
 ---

-In this tutorial we are going to edit the previews grade calculator and add letter grades to be display right next to final grade average.
+In this tutorial we are going to edit the previews Grade Calculator adding the code needed to display a letter grade, next to final grade average.
 We will use the **conditional statement** `if` and **comparison operators** `>=` and `>`.

 <a href="https://www.patreon.com/bePatron?u=15482170" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

-Our teacher now asked if we could add the letter grade next to the final grade and for that we are going to need to know the following.
+In our previous tutorial, a teacher asked us to create a Grade Calculator application, now she asks if we could add a letter grade next to the final grade.

+we are going to need to know the following to compleat this task.

 * The `if` Conditional Statement.
   * Comparison Operators.